SS Volturno (1906): Fire and sinking

 Volturno, on a voyage from Rotterdam to New York City, was carrying a mixed load of passengers, mostly immigrants, and cargo that included highly flammable chemicals.
 At about 06:00 on 9 October 1913, it caught fire during a gale in the North Atlantic at 49°12′N 34°51′W. The cargo hold in the front of the ship was engulfed in flames.
 Shortly afterwards, some of the cargo exploded.

 The fire spread to the ship's coal bunkers, cutting power to the fire pumps.
 The crew fought the fire for about two hours but, realising the severity of the fire and the limited options for dousing it, Captain Francis Inch radioed an SOS.
 Eleven ships responded to the ship's reported position, arriving throughout the day and into the next.
 Meanwhile, several lifeboats with women and children aboard were launched; all either capsized or were smashed by the ship's hull, leaving no one alive from the first boats.

 Captain James Clayton Barr of RMS Carmania, the first ship to arrive, at around noon, took command of the rescue effort.
-Barr had the other nine vessels form a "battle line" and slowly circle the burning ship.
+Barr had the other nine vessels form a "line of battle" and slowly circle the burning ship.
 Throughout the night of 11 October, Carmania kept one of her searchlights on Volturno, with another sweeping the ring of rescue ships to help them avoid collisions.
 According to one passenger, despite Carmania's efforts, two of the ships, the Red Star liner Kroonland and the French Line steamer La Touraine almost collided, coming within 15 to 20 ft.
 This was disputed by an officer on the Kroonland.